Invitation to attend CAA Public Meeting for Program Candidacy Site Visit

 - Skilled nursing facilities

-The program consists of didactic and clinical coursework.
+The 5 semester, 60 credit, full time program consists of didactic and clinical coursework.
 Students enrolled in this full-time program will be required to attend classes and/or clinical practice during the Fall, Spring and Summer semesters.
 Students will obtain a minimum of 400 hours of supervised clinical practice during the program.
 Courses include:

 - Language Development and Disorders in Children